New Sesame Street song takes on anti-Asian bullying

 Proud Of Your Eyes is part of Sesame Workshop's Coming Together initiative, which aims to help children understand and celebrate different ethnicities and cultures.

 Another video, Breathe, Feel, Share, was uploaded last week.
-It features Wes learning to cope after he was teased for bringing curry chicken to school for lunch.
+It features Wes learning to cope after he was teased for taking curry chicken to school for lunch.